Cecil Clavering

-John Cecil Clavering OBE (17 April 1910 – 6 October 2001) was an English architect, best known for his work designing Odeon Cinemas as part of Harry Weedon's architectural practice in the 1930s, and his later work as the architect of the Public Record Office in Kew, London.
+John Cecil Clavering OBE (17 April 1910 – 6 October 2001) was an English architect, best known for his work designing Odeon Cinemas as part of Harry Weedon's architectural practice in the 1930s, and his later work as the architect of the Public Record Office Q1 building at the National Archives, Kew, London.

 Life

-Clavering was born and educated in Sunderland, the son of a schoolmaster.
-At the age of seventeen he was articled to a firm of architects in South Shields while studying architecture at Armstrong College, Newcastle, where he was introduced to the work of Le Corbusier, Willem Marinus Dudok, Erich Mendelsohn and Berthold Lubetkin.
-With a travelling scholarship he visited the major architecture centres of Italy, Austria and Germany in 1929 and 1930.
+Clavering was born and educated in Sunderland, County Durham, the son of a schoolmaster.
+At the age of seventeen he was articled to J. H. Morton & Sons, a firm of architects in South Shields.
+Whilst a pupil he studied architecture part-time at Armstrong College, Newcastle-on-Tyne (now Durham University School of Architecture) where he was introduced to the work of Le Corbusier, Willem Marinus Dudok, Erich Mendelsohn and Berthold Lubetkin.
+With a travelling scholarship he visited the major architecture centres of Italy in 1929 and 1930.
+He was the winner of the Northern Architecture Association Drawing Prize and Glover Medal in 1930.
+Clavering's tour of Austria and Germany followed in 1931 along with his passing an RIBA exam and being finalist in the Tite Prize, Victory Scholarship and Rome finalist that year.

 Clavering's work at the time included the draughtsmanship or design of several cinemas in South Shields and Newcastle upon Tyne.

 Clavering was unhappy with the classical detailing that was required for the cinemas, however - feeling that such ostentatious decoration was inappropriate in poor areas and also presented practical problems when reproduced in terracotta or faience - and concluded that "the answer appeared to be the new architecture advocated by Le Corbusier and the Germans".

-Clavering's opportunity came when Harry Weedon was commissioned to redesign the interior of a cinema being built in Warley for Oscar Deutsch, owner of the expanding Odeon Cinemas chain.
+Clavering's opportunity came when, as assistant to Harry Weedon in Birmingham, he was commissioned to redesign the interior of a cinema being built in Warley for Oscar Deutsch, owner of the expanding Odeon Cinemas chain.
 Weedon's practice at the time numbered only six architects, none of whom except Weedon himself had any experience of cinema design, so Clavering was recruited to complete the job.
 He next worked on the Odeon, Kingstanding, then examples in Sutton Coldfield, Colwyn Bay and Scarborough, "one masterpiece after the other" considered "the finest expressions of the Odeon circuit style".
-Later in 1935 however Clavering stunned Weedon by resigning to take up a job with the Office of Works.
+Later in 1935 however Clavering stunned Weedon by resigning to take up a job with HM Office of Works.
 Weedon approached Clavering's former tutor who recommended Robert Bullivant as Clavering's replacement.